-For many years, in addition to defending hospitals, physicians, and other health care providers as part of our Health Care Liability Practice Group, our firm has also represented a wide array of long-term care providers.
+In addition to defending hospitals, physicians and other health care providers as part of our Health Care Liability Practice Group, our firm also represents a wide array of long-term care providers.
 In the last five to 10 years, as the "graying" of the population has continued and more attention has been paid to the needs of this burgeoning component of society, the amount of litigation against long-term care providers such as nursing homes, personal care and assisted living facilities, and home health care companies has dramatically increased.

 The numbers are staggering.
 There are approximately 35 million people in the United States age 65 or older, accounting for 13 percent of the total population.
 At present, more than 1.5 million Americans live in the nation's 25,000 assisted living facilities, with an additional 10 million receiving some form of long-term care, including respite and adult daycare in home and community-based settings.
 America's older population is expected to double by 2030, reaching some 70 million, further taxing an already strained long-term care system.